adaptingadapting/Holberton-SpeedrunAllChecksPercent/7hello_world/README.md

 task 3 now only the -o flag is needed, a downgrade in difficulty from the first excersice

 task 4 is rather simple i have to say, but i cant see how it was necessary when we were just starting

+task 5 is just about using printf, simple as last time but cool that we had trouble doing this once and now its so easy